Geodesic and conformally Reeb vector fields on flat 3-manifolds: Proof of Theorem

-Now let $X$ be a geodesic vector field on $M$.
-Then $X$ lifts to a geodesic vector field $\xlif$ on $T^3$, which in turn lifts to a geodesic vector field $\xdlif$ on $\E^3$.
-We may assume that $\xlif$ is not constant, for otherwise, there is an embedded 2-torus transverse to $\xlif$ and so by Stokes' theorem, $\xlif$ cannot be (conformally) Reeb.
+We may now, for the remainder of the section, assume that $M = T^3$.
+We may further assume that the geodesic vector field $X$ is not constant, for otherwise, there is an embedded 2-torus transverse to $X$ and so by Stokes' theorem, $X$ cannot be (conformally) Reeb.
+Let $\xdlif$ be the lift of the geodesic vector field $X$ to $\E^3$.
 By Theorem \ref{thm:main1}, $\xdlif$ is tangent to a fibration $\mc{P}$ of affine planes.
 Now choose a parallel orthonormal frame $(E_1, E_2, E_3)$ of $\E^3$ such that $E_1$ and $E_2$ span the fibers of $\mc{P}$.
 This frame descends to an orthonormal frame of $T^3$, which we call $(E_1,E_2,E_3)$ again.
 Then $E_1$ and $E_2$ span the leaves of the totally geodesic foliation $\mc{P}_T$ of $T^3$ covered by $\mc{P}$.
 Let us see that $\mc{P}_T$ is in fact a $T^2$-fibration over $S^1$.
 First note that the leaves are embedded copies of $T^2$.
 Indeed, each leaf $P_T \in \mc{P}_T$ is covered by a plane $P \in \mc{P}$, hence $P_T$ is either a 2-torus, or a dense immersed cylinder $S^1 \times \R$, or a dense immersed copy of $\R^2$.
-But since $\xlif$ is constant on each leaf, the existence of dense leaves would force $\xlif$ to be globally constant, which we already ruled out.
+But since $X$ is constant on each leaf, the existence of dense leaves would force $\xlif$ to be globally constant, which we already ruled out.

 Next, define a map $\zeta \col T^3 \to S^1$ as follows.
 Fix a 2-torus $P_T \in \mc{P}_T$ covered by a plane $P \in \mc{P}$.
 Then, the orbit of $P$ under the action of $2 \pi \, \Z^3$ is a discrete set of equidistant planes.
 This follows from the fact that $P_T$ is not dense in $T^3$, and that the $\Z^3$-action on $\E^3$ commutes with the action of $\R^3$ by translations.
 For the same reason, the minimal distance $t_0$ of two such planes does not depend on the specific fiber $P_T$ of $\mc{P}_T$.
 Then, for $q \in T^3$, we may define $\zeta(q)$ as